Learning

 improving non formal education

-In areas where children are out of school due to conflict or emergency contexts, Street Child is running programmes designed to implement effective approaches to expand and enhance education.
-In Cameroon, these pilot projects used approaches including school safety, life skills and livelihood interventions to support out-of-school children into some form of education.
+In areas where children are out of school due to conflict or emergencies, Street Child runs programmes focused on expanding and improving access to non-formal education.
+In Cameroon, these pilot projects use approaches like improving school safety, teaching life skills, and providing livelihood support to help out-of-school children access some form of learning.

 Learning in numbers